HoGentTIN/linux-training-hogent/modules/samba_first_user_account/050_samba_first_user_account_solution.md

     passwd smbguest

-2\.
-Add this user to samba\'s user database.
+2. Add this user to samba's user database.

     smbpasswd -a smbguest

-3\.
-Create a writable shared directory and use the \"force user\" and
+3. Create a writable shared directory and use the \"force user\" and
 \"force group\" directives to force ownership of files.

     [userwrite]